lyoganathan/MPRAGE_FLASH_LUT/README.md

 All brain images were made by exporting to gifti and viewing in connectome-workebnch.

-You can also add a parameter for inversion efficiency (the theta in wang_mprage).

 ### Deciphering sequence parameters (Siemens & GE):
 For example GE's opti setting for their BRAVO sequence combines TI and TD.
 They have a pos_start_ir which is TI, and opti minus that gives TD.
 TR in GE protocol and DICOM refers to echo spacing, whereas on Siemens, TR is the repetition time.

-## Quantitative MRI
-Map values of T1, a property of tissue.
-Several methods exist to do T1 mapping across the whole brain.
-We use variable flip angle method.
-Generally, two SPGR/FLASH images are collected.
-Keep everything exactly the same, but change flip angle.
-One T1W image and PDW image.
-We can do a similar method, using MPRAGE and FLASH images, based on this paper:

-The principle is, the signal intensity can be worked out mathematically as a function of imaging parameters.
-For example the code uses MPRAGE equations published from Wang et al. and Protti et al. The Bock et al. equations are also in the code and they give the same result.
-FLASH also known as SPGR equations have also been worked out.

-## B1+ & Inversion efficiency
-Somehow related apprently

-## Imaging parameters:
 - TI - time between inversion pulse and beginning of acquisition block
 - ES - time between successive excitation pulses
 - TD - time delay from end of acquisition to next inversion